 Meridian officials confident of court victory

-Richard Dark is a sports writer for The Meridian Star.
-E-mail him at email@example.com.
+Ben Alexander is a staff writer for The Meridian Star.
+E-mail him at firstname.lastname@example.org.